feliciahmq/ip/docs/README.md

 **Expected Output**:
 ```
 Got it.
-I've added this task:
+I've added this claudia.task:
  [D][ ] return book (by: Sunday)
-Now you have 2 tasks in the list.
+Now you have 2 claudia.task in the list.
 ```

 ### Adding Event

-Event: task that starts at a specific date/time and ends at a specific date/time
+Event: claudia.task that starts at a specific date/time and ends at a specific date/time

 **Command**: `event DESCRIPTION /from DATE /to DATE`